kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 in particular:

 * applying a set of objects ("set1") as an applyset and with pruning (no changes)
-* applying a partially overlaping set of objects ("set2") as an applyset with dry-run pruning (no changes made but differences reported)
+* applying a partially overlapping set of objects ("set2") as an applyset with dry-run pruning (no changes made but differences reported)
 * applying set2 without pruning (new objects added, no pruning)
 * applying set2 as an applyset with dry-run pruning (no changes made but pruning reported)
 * applying set2 as an applyset with pruning (pruning operates as expected)